Skip to main content

 WHAT'S THE TRACKLIST FOR THE ARIRANG ALBUM?

-Arirang will have 14 songs, with its title track being Swim, described as an upbeat alternative pop song that captures the spirit of perseverance and moving through life even amid rough waters.
+Arirang has 14 songs, with its title track being Swim, described as an upbeat alternative pop song that captures the spirit of perseverance and moving through life even amid rough waters.

 Many members of BTS contributed to the lyrics in the Arirang album.